 Holyrood Park + Arthur’s Seat

-Get out into nature and enjoy one of our firm favourite – the enormous Holyrood Park.
+Get out into nature and enjoy one of our firm favourites – the enormous Holyrood Park.
 Think Scottish Highlands in the middle of a city.
 It has everything from hills to gentle slopes, plus a great view from the top.
 There is a paved path that follows the road all the way from Holyrood Palace (Mary Queen of Scots old crib) to the top, fittingly named Queens Drive.
 If you’re ambitious and don’t mind a little rough track under foot, you can run right to the top of Arthur’s Seat.
-The view of the sea and the city are the special reward for the climb.
+The view of the sea and the city are a very special reward for the climb.

 Water of Leith